-is appropriate for properties that are under 100 years old, or are generally in good condition.
-The report uses a traffic light system where problems are pointed out, along with areas that can be improved, and those that have no issues.
+A Level 2 RICS Survey (HomeBuyers report) is for properties under 100 years old or in good condition.
+The report uses a traffic light system to show problems, areas for improvement, and areas with no issues.

-A Building Survey (Level 3 Survey) is more in-depth and is used for older homes and ones that have had work done, or you intend to do building work to.
+A Level 3 RICS Survey (Building Survey) is for older properties that have had or will have building work done.
+The survey provides the most detailed information.
 As such, it is the more expensive and comprehensive option.

 How much is an additional valuation?